Microsoft president sees 'new era' of stagnating labor pool

 The trend of around 5 million people expanding the U.S. working age population every five years since 1950 has shifted, starting in the period between 2016 and 2020 when growth slowed to 2 million, and is now slowing further, said Smith late last week, citing United Nations data.
 Major markets overseas have seen outright labor force declines.

 "That helps explain part of why you can have low growth and a labor shortage at the height at the same time.
-There just aren't as many people entering the workforce," said Smith, who oversees the nearly $2 trillion company selling cloud-computing services to major businesses.
+There just aren't as many people entering the workforce," said Smith, who helps oversee the nearly $2 trillion company selling cloud-computing services to major businesses.

 Government stimulus during the pandemic, COVID-19 concerns, childcare and other factors have contributed to the current labor shortage as well.